-- by Telephone-You can vote by telephone by calling 1-800-690-6903 and following the instructions on the proxy card; - by Internet-You can vote over the Internet at www.proxyvote.com by following the instructions on the Internet Notice or proxy card; or - by Mail-You can vote by mail by signing, dating and mailing the proxy card, which you may have received by mail.
+By Telephone-You can vote by telephone by calling 1-800-690-6903 and following the instructions on the proxy card By Internet-You can vote over the Internet at www.proxyvote.com by following the instructions on the Internet Notice or proxy card By Mail-You can vote by mail by signing, dating and mailing the proxy card, which you may have received by mail.

-Telephone and Internet voting facilities for stockholders of record will be available 24 hours a day and will close at 11:59 p.m., Eastern time, on May 14, 2020.
+Telephone and Internet voting facilities for stockholders of record will be available 24 hours a day and will close at 11:59 p.m., Eastern Time, on May 13, 2021.